CameronSima/random-quote-generator-nestjs/README.md

 2. **Caching**: Implementing caching mechanisms can significantly improve performance by storing frequently accessed quotes in memory or using a distributed caching system like Redis.
 This reduces the load on the database and improves response times.
 3. **Dockerization**: Containerizing the application using Docker would enable easier deployment and ensure consistency across different environments.
 4. **Authentication and Authorization**: If this API were meant to be used by authenticated users, I would implement authentication and authorization mechanisms.
 This could involve using JWT (JSON Web Tokens) or other authentication strategies to secure the API endpoints.
+5. **Logging**: I would implement logging mechanisms to track errors and other events.
+This would be useful for debugging and monitoring the application.
+6. **API docs** - I would use a tool like Swagger to generate API documentation.
+This would make it easier for developers to understand the API and use it in their applications.